zeroknowledgediscovery/zedwiki/grant.md

 # PCORI

+May 2

 High prpensity: people who recive care here
 Can we expand this cohort to high propensity cohort beyond who is going to recive care here

++ WHo will get back to care here in UCM
++ univariate , standard ML , standard mulrivariate cohorts
++

 # NSF mathematical biology